-Under the Americans with Disabilities Act of 1990, the government must provide ADA complementary paratransit services.71 To qualify, users must demonstrate that they are unable to use fixed-route buses.
-Additionally, both the trip origin and destination must be within 3/4 of a mile of an existing bus route (minimum requirement).72
+Under the Americans with Disabilities Act of 1990, the government must provide ADA complementary paratransit services.69 To qualify, users must demonstrate that they are unable to use fixed-route buses.
+Additionally, both the trip origin and destination must be within 3/4 of a mile of an existing bus route (minimum requirement).70

-Since 2010, paratransit ride costs have increased by at least ~50%, while the number of persons with a disability or over the age of 65 has increased by ~40%.73 These cost increases have been driven by:
+Since 2010, paratransit ride costs have increased by at least ~50%, while the number of persons with a disability or over the age of 65 has increased by ~40%.71 These cost increases have been driven by:

-• Limited supply of paratransit drivers: Unlike traditional on-demand ride services, many operators require paratransit drivers to be credentialed through training programs and may expect drivers to be certificated in CPR and first aid as well as help clients into vehicles.
-74 In addition, training requirements vary by location, limiting the ability of drivers to serve a trip across multiple locations in a contiguous region.
-75 Other factors impact the ability to provide one-seat rides across a region as well, including, but not limited to, a lack of coordination agreements between different service operators within a region, a lack of coordination with health care providers, and differing insurance, and other rules that vary across jurisdictions.
-76 Further, paratransit
+- Limited supply of paratransit drivers: Unlike traditional on-demand ride services, many operators require paratransit drivers to be credentialed through training programs and may expect drivers to be certificated in CPR and first aid as well as help clients into vehicles.72 In addition, training requirements vary by location, limiting the ability of drivers to serve a trip across multiple locations in a contiguous region.73 - Vehicle insurance: Paratransit vehicles are often required to be highly insured, making services costly to provide.74 In addition, insurance policies may differ across regions paratransit operators serve, which can limit operators' coverage and supply of vehicles in each region.75 - Low vehicle utilization: Unlike fixed routes where many passengers can be picked up along a single route, paratransit often involves picking up only one passenger at a time from different locations, leading to many empty seats on each trip.76 Over the last ten years, passengers per vehicle revenue mile has decreased 12%, suggesting

-71 U.S. Equal Employment Opportunity Commission
+9 U.S. Equal Employment Opportunity Commission

-72 Department of Transportation

-73 National Transit Database (IS2.1 - Service Data and Operating Expenses Time Series by Mode); funding adjusted by GDP deflator from FRED database, U.S. Bureau of Economic Analysis and by Employment Cost Index (ECI) from FRED database US Census (Sex by Age by Disability Status)

-74 CalSTA interviews on accessible services from December 2024- January 2025; Paratransit Rider's Guide drivers have historically been paid less than fixed route drivers, even when paratransit drivers are unionized, potentially limiting supply.
+70 Department of Transportation 71 National Transit Database (TS2,1 - Service Data and Operating Expenses Time Series by Mode); funding adjusted by GDP deflator from FRED database, U.S. ureau of Economic Analysis and by Employment Cost Index (ECI) from FRED database US Census (Sex by Age by Disability Status) 72 CalSTA interviews on accessible services from December 2024- January 2025; Paratransit Rider's Guide